The truth will set you free

-"The truth will set you free" (Latin: Vēritās līberābit vōs (biblical) or Vēritās vōs līberābit (common), Greek: ἡ ἀλήθεια ἐλευθερώσει ὑμᾶς, transl. hē alḗtheia eleutherṓsei hūmâs) is a statement found in John 8:32—"And ye shall know the truth and the truth shall make you free" (KJV)—in which Jesus Christ addressed a group of Jews who believed he was the messiah.
+"The truth will set you free" (Latin: Vēritās līberābit vōs (biblical) or Vēritās vōs līberābit (common), Greek: ἡ ἀλήθεια ἐλευθερώσει ὑμᾶς, transl. hē alḗtheia eleutherṓsei hūmâs) is a statement found in John 8:32—"And ye shall know the truth and the truth shall make you free" (KJV)—in which Jesus Christ addressed a group of Jews who believed that he was the messiah.

 Usage

 Higher education

-The phrase, in English or Latin, is used as the motto of many universities, colleges, and schools: Yonsei University, Caltech, Johns Hopkins University, University of Freiburg, Our Lady Seat of Wisdom College, Canterbury Christ Church University, Adelphi University, University of Portland, Idaho State University, Ottawa University, St. Augustine's University, Southern Methodist University, University of Tennessee, Lafayette College, St Thomas College, Thrissur, Mar Ivanios College, Andhra Christian College, Catholic University of Uruguay, Catholic University of Cordoba, University of San Martín de Porres, Doshisha University, Victoria University, City College of San Francisco, University of Guanajuato, Bede Academy, and Darien High School.
+The phrase, in English or Latin, is used as the motto of many universities, colleges, and schools: Saint Vincent's College, Yonsei University, Caltech, Johns Hopkins University, University of Freiburg, Our Lady Seat of Wisdom College, Canterbury Christ Church University, Adelphi University, University of Portland, Idaho State University, Ottawa University, St. Augustine's University, Southern Methodist University, University of Tennessee, Lafayette College, Lutheran University of Brazil, St Thomas College, Thrissur, Mar Ivanios College, Andhra Christian College, Catholic University of Uruguay, Catholic University of Cordoba, University of San Martín de Porres, Doshisha University, Victoria University, City College of San Francisco, and the University of Guanajuato.

 As examples, the verse itself, "Ye shall know the truth and the truth shall make you free", is inscribed on the Main Building at the University of Texas at Austin, on the Parks Library at Iowa State University and split into two sections above the entrances to the Knight Library at the University of Oregon.
 "The truth shall make you free" is also inscribed on "Old Vic", the Victoria College building at Victoria University in the University of Toronto as well as the main hall of McCain Library at Agnes Scott College.

 The phrase in Greek is the official motto of Lenoir-Rhyne University.

 The phrase in German, Die Wahrheit wird euch frei machen (lit.
 "The truth will make you free"), is the motto of the Albert Ludwig University of Freiburg.